-But how should you get the beneficial properties of the oils?
-What’s the best way to extract the volatile medicinal constituents?
+How should you get the beneficial properties of the oils?
+And what’s the best way to extract the volatile components?

 Moreover, if a traditional essential oil burner is good enough for the ancient Greeks, Romans, Egyptians and other classical societies, shouldn’t it be powerful enough for you?